info443-wi22/project-2-kvpoch/README.md

 - include a demonstration of the bug on a website such as https://jsbin.com/ or https://codepen.io/pen/

+Users must request commit access to the project through the GitHub or the Chart.js Slack.
 All this information is from the `chart.js` documentation and available to learn more at https://www.chartjs.org/docs/latest/.

 ## Applied Perspective